johnykvsky/dummygenerator/README.md

 * removed database providers (core is only for dummy data generation)
 * removed `HmlLorem`
 * removed `File::filePath()` since it was interacting with system, not only generating dummy data
+* `regexify` has been removed from core as it is not used any more, it's available in [dummyproviders](https://github.com/johnykvsky/dummyproviders) if needed
 * added `Enum`, to get random values from PHP enums
 * added `String`, to generate random string from given pool (as `text()` is not that good for short lengths)
 * added support for `SystemClock`, PSR-20 implementation of Clock, used in date/time generation
 * added `AnyDateTime`, as alternative/replacement for `DateTime` extension (see docs for more info)
+* some extensions have updated properties, i.e. list of available currencies

 Worth noticing:
 * `DateTime` extension now also supports `DateTimeInterface` for methods params (not only strings)